How to Unblock a Shower Drain Without Chemicals

 Wet/Dry Vacuum | Wet/dry vacuum, duct tape or wet cloth | 1.
 Set the vacuum to "liquids" or "wet" mode\n2.
 Cover overflow drain \n3.
 Attach hose to drain \n4.
 Turn on vacuum |

-What are some natural ways to free a shower drain?
+What are some natural ways to unblock a shower drain?

-Do I need to utilize chemical drain cleaners unblock my shower drain?
+Do I need to utilize chemical drain cleaners remove the blockage in my shower?

 Conclusion